-Baseline The reference levels against which a project is monitored and controlled.
-Disbenefits The measurable result of a change, perceived as negative by one or more stakeholders, which detracts from one or Benefit The measurable improvement from change, which is perceived as positive by one or more stakeholders, and which more organisational (including strategic) objectives. contributes to organisational (including strategic) objectives.
-Emergent Benefits Benefits that emerge during the design, development, deployment, and application of the new ways of working, rather than Benefit Enabling products/services/outputs and business changes upon which benefits being identified at the start of the project.
-Dependencies realisation is dependent (may also include intermediate benefits).
-End Benefits The benefits the project is set up to realise and which confirm achievement of the investment objectives.
-Benefits The identification, quantification, analysis, Intermediate Renefits which arise from a project Management planning, tracking, realisation, and optimisation of benefits.
-Benefits Benefits which arise from a project, and which can in turn enable the realisation of the end benefits that the Benefit Owner The individual responsible for the realisation of a benefit and who project was designed to realise.
-Owner agrees the benefit profile.
-Investment The Whole-of-Government Digital and ICT Benefit Profile The document used to record and reach agreement (with the Benefit Owner) on the key details about a benefit (or disbenefit) including categorisation, measures, calculation, baseline, target, Oversight Framework Investment Oversight Framework is a six- stage, end-to-end framework providing a way for the Government to manage digital and ICT-enabled investments across the entire project lifecycle. and any dependencies.
-Measures One or more agreed measurable performance indicators used to Benefits Realisation Plan The plan that provides a consolidated view of the benefits forecast by category and which represents the baseline demonstrate the achievement of a benefit. against which benefits realisation can be monitored and evaluated.
+Baseline A measure of the current state, prior to implementing a change.
+Benefit The measurable improvement from change, which is perceived as positive by one or more stakeholders, and which contributes to organisational (including strategic) objectives.
+Benefit Dependencies Enabling products/services/outputs and business changes upon which benefits realisation is dependent (may also include intermediate benefits).
+Benefits Management The identification, quantification, analysis, planning, tracking, realisation, and optimisation of benefits.
+Benefit Owner The individual responsible for the realisation of a benefit and who agrees the benefit profile.
+Benefit Profile The document used to record and reach agreement (with the Benefit Owner) on the key details about a benefit (or disbenefit) including categorisation, measures, calculation, baseline, target, and any dependencies.
+Benefits Realisation Plan The plan that provides a consolidated view of the forecast benefits and the baselines against which benefits realisation can be monitored and evaluated.
 Should also capture governance arrangements, risks to realisation, and assumptions.
-Multi-Criteria Analysis A technique applied to the appraisal of options.
-It is based on assigning weights to relevant financial and non-financial criteria, and then scoring options or projects in terms of how well they perform Benefits A pictorial representation of the business against these criteria. Мар changes on which benefits realisation depends, and how these benefits contribute towards strategic objectives.
-Outputs The tangible or intangible artefacts produced, constructed, or created as a result of a planned activity.
-Business Changes Business changes or other management interventions (e.g. training, staff reallocation, process redesign, etc.).
-Senior Responsible Officer (SRO) The individual who is accountable for the overall success of the project and optimising benefits realisation.
-Business The routine, day-to-day operational activities by which an organisation pursues its mission. -------------------------------------- as Usual Top-Level Benefits Top-level benefits are the highest priority benefits that capture the intent of the investment and will provide the clearest evidence that an investment has achieved its stated aims.
-As a guide: Cost-Benefit Analysis Analysis which quantifies in monetary terms as many of the costs and benefits Coot of a proposal as feasible.
-Analysis that compares the cost of Tier 1 proposals should generally articulate between 1 and 5 top-level benefits.
-Cost- Effectiveness Analysis alternative ways of producing the same or similar outputs.
-Suited to Tier 2 proposals should generally articulate between 1 and 3 top-level benefits.
-Digital & compliance-based projects.
-The collection of digital and ICT-enabled Tier 3 proposals should generally articulate 1 to 2 top-level benefits.
-ICT Portfolio investments that are subject to the IOF.
+Benefits Map A pictorial representation of the business changes on which benefits realisation depends, and how these benefits contribute towards strategic objectives.
+Business Changes Business changes or other management interventions (e.g. training, staff re- allocation, process redesign, etc.).
+Business as Usual The routine, day-to-day operational activities by which an organisation pursues its mission.
+Cost-Benefit Analysis Analysis which quantifies in monetary terms as many of the costs and benefits of a proposal as feasible.
+Cost- Effectiveness Analysis Analysis that compares the cost of alternative ways of producing the same or similar outputs.
+Suited to compliance-based projects.
+Digital & ICT Portfolio The collection of digital and ICT-enabled investments that are subject to the Investment Oversight Framework.